abradner/cv/Alex_Bradner.md

 *An evergreen CV of*

 # Alex Bradner

+This document is always accessible at [github.com/abradner/cv/blob/main/Alex_Bradner.md](https://github.com/abradner/cv/blob/main/Alex_Bradner.md)

-Rather than exporting this as a PDF, Please consider directly link to this file within the repo.
-You'll have the freshest version of this evergreen document
+Rather than printing or exporting this as a PDF, Please consider directly link to this file within the repo.
+You'll have the freshest version of this evergreen document.

 ## Contact me